keijiro/Khoreo/README.md

 | Track 4 | Pads    | Others  |

 Each effect is only enabled when its assigned audio track is active (not silent).
-In other words, you can disable the effects by cutting the track off using the fader.
+In other words, you can instantly deactivate the effects by cutting the track off using the fader.

 There are a few key controls that modify the effect parameters.